technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 07/Lab 07.md

-# Lab 07 – Develop a Personalized Shopping Assistant autonomous agent
+# Laboratório 07 – Crie um assistente de compras personalizado

-## Objective
+## Objetivo

-The objective of this lab is to create a personalized shopping agent for Contoso Electronics.
-This will use Dataverse tables as the knowledge source for the agent.
-It will suggest product categories to the customer based on their latest shopping and assist them throughout the shopping experience.
+O objetivo deste laboratório é criar um agente de compras personalizado para a Contoso Electronics.
+Isso usará as tabelas do Dataverse como a fonte de conhecimento para o agente.
+Ele sugerirá categorias de produtos ao cliente com base em suas últimas compras e o ajudará durante toda a experiência de compra.

-## Exercise 1 – Create Dataverse tables
+## Exercício 1 – Criar tabelas do Dataverse

-In this exercise, you will create tables in the Dataverse to store the **Customer**, **Product** and **Order** details.

-1. Login to +++https://make.powerapps.com+++ using your admin tenant credentials and select Dev One as your environment.
-Select Tables form the eft navigation pane.
+Neste exercício, você criará tabelas no Dataverse para armazenar os detalhes do **Cliente, Produto e Pedido.**

+1. Faça login em +++https://make.powerapps.com+++ usando suas credenciais de locatário de administrador e selecione Dev One como seu ambiente.
+Selecione **Tables** do painel de navegação esquerdo.

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image1.png)

-2. Select the drop down next to **+ New table** and select **Create new tables** under it.
+2. Selecione o menu suspenso ao lado de **+ New table** e selecione **Create new tables**.

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image2.png)

-3. Select **Import an Excel file or .csv** to create a new table.
+3. Selecione **Import an Excel file or .CSV** para criar uma nova tabela.

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image3.png)

-4. Under Export an Excel or .CSV file, select the **Select from device** option.
+4. Em **Export an Excel or .CSV file**, selecione a opção **Select from device**.

 ![A screenshot of a file AI-generated content may be incorrect.](./media/image4.png)

-5. From **C:\Labfiles\Lab Files**, select the excel – **Customers.xlsx**.
-Select
+5. Em **C:\Labfiles**, selecione o Excel – **Customers.xlsx**.
-    **Import** to import the data from the tracker and create the table.
+    Selecione **Import** para importar os dados do rastreador e criar a tabela.

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image5.png)

-6. The table gets created with the data from the tracker.

-7. Here, that table name is **Customer Record**.
-The name might be slightly different in your case since it is automatically generated.
-    Keep a note of it and use the appropriate Table name throughout the lab execution.

-8. Click on the table, and then select **View data** to view the data added to the table.
+6. A tabela é criada com os dados do rastreador.

+7. Aqui, o nome dessa tabela é **Customer Record**.
+O nome pode ser um pouco diferente no seu caso, pois é gerado automaticamente.
+Anote-o e use o nome da tabela apropriado durante a execução do laboratório.

+8. Clique na tabela e selecione **View data** para ver os dados adicionados à tabela.

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image6.png)

-9. Select **Save and exit**.
+9. Selecione **Save and exit**.

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image7.png)

-10. Click on **Save and exit** in the confirmation dialog.
+10. Clique em **Save and exit** na caixa de diálogo de confirmação.

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image8.png)

-11. Repeat the steps from 2 to 10 twice, to create tables once using the tracker **Product Catalog.xlsx** and the next time using **Orders.xls**
+11. Repita as etapas de 2 a 10 duas vezes, para criar tabelas uma vez usando o rastreador **Product Catalog.xlsx** e da próxima vez usando **Orders.xls**

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image9.png)

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image10.png)

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image11.png)

-12. Now, we will have 3 tables,
+12. Agora, teremos 3 tabelas,

     - Customer Record